gaqzi/reflections/content/python/inspect_docstring_with_pydoc.md

 python -m pydoc -b
 ```

 This will render the docstrings as HTML web pages and automatically open the index page with your default browser.
-You can use the built-in search to find and read your desired docstring.
+From there you can use the built-in search to find and read your desired docstring.

 ## References